Quick Answer (TL;DR)

 - Download Snollo for free from the iOS App Store (no account required).

 - Wear your Apple Watch to bed so Snollo can read heart rate and sleep stage data from Apple HealthKit.
-(Optional, but highly recommended for accuracy).
+(Optional, but recommended for accuracy).

 - Place your iPhone near your bed, ideally face-down on your nightstand or mattress.